marcdlc-cs/marcdlc-cs.github.io/_pages/projects/splunk/splunk1.md

 ![](/assets/images/splunk1/step5a.png)

 **Step 2:**  To make the chart more detailed, I need to remove the "OTHER" category from the chart  (the tall purple bars).
-Since by default Splunk will only show the top 10 item descriptions, I need to include an argument that tells Splunk to show data for all item descriptions, not just the top 10.
+By default, Splunk will only show the top 10 item descriptions, so I need to include an argument that tells Splunk to show data for all item descriptions, not just the top 10.

 I do this by adding the following arguments: